gimoAI/gimoAI/README.md

 - 🔭 I’m currently working on the [ASReview project](https://github.com/asreview)

-- 📝 I specialize in NLP in the medical domain
+- 📝 I specialize in NLP within the medical domain

 - 📫 How to reach me: **gijsmourits1998@hotmail.com**